luckymakalosa/audio-concat-pipeline/README.md

 ![Platform](https://img.shields.io/badge/Platform-Windows-0078D6)
 ![Status](https://img.shields.io/badge/Status-Completed-success)

-A production-ready **audio processing and automation pipeline** for large-scale MP3 concatenation.
+A production-ready audio processing and automation pipeline for large-scale MP3 concatenation.
-This project processes **thousands of small audio segments (6,236 files)** into structured long-form outputs using **FFmpeg** and **PowerShell**.
+This project processes thousands of small audio segments (6,236 files) into structured long-form outputs using FFmpeg and PowerShell.
-Originally built for a structured spoken-audio corpus, the pipeline is **domain-agnostic** and applicable to audiobooks, lectures, podcasts, and archival audio.
+Originally built for a structured spoken-audio corpus, the pipeline is domain-agnostic and applicable to audiobooks, lectures, podcasts, and archival audio.

 ---